 The Data in Data Science

 Before anything else, there is always data.
 Data is the foundation of data science; it is the material on which all the analyses are based.
-In the context of data science, there are two types of data: traditional, and big data.
+In the context of data science, there are two types of data: traditional and big data.

-Traditional data is data that is structured and stored in databases which analysts can manage from one computer; it is in table format, containing numeric or text values.
+Traditional data is data that is structured and stored in databases that analysts can manage from one computer; it is in table format, containing numeric or text values.
 Actually, the term “traditional” is something we are introducing for clarity.
 It helps emphasize the distinction between big data and other types of data.

 Big data, on the other hand, is… bigger than traditional data, and not in the trivial sense.
-From variety (numbers, text, but also images, audio, mobile data, etc.), to velocity (retrieved and computed in real time), to volume (measured in tera-, peta-, exa-bytes), big data is usually distributed across a network of computers.
+From variety (numbers, text, but also images, audio, mobile data, etc.), to velocity (retrieved and computed in real-time), to volume (measured in tera-, peta-, exa-bytes), big data is usually distributed across a network of computers.

 What do you do to Data in Data Science?

-Traditional data in Data Science
+Traditional Data in Data Science